atreyasha/monix/docs/develop.md

     3.  add a new test suite to check for downgraded packages sanity

+    4.  ensure versions are also logged next to package names for posterity

+    5.  add a pacman hook which updates downgraded packages list in `monix` to keep records -\> add tests for check as well

 8. Packages and cleaning

     1.  look through `pacman` package list and remove unnecessary